AaronGullickson/lab_project/README.md

 - `black_n`: the number of black respondents in the sample for the given metro area.
 - `white_n`: the number of white respondents in the sample for the given metro area.

-There are multiple ways you could go about this aggregation.
-It will most likely involve using the `aggregate` command, and then subsetting results, before merging them back together again.
+In order to do this, you will need to use the `aggregate` command to aggregate to the metro area and then `dcast` and `merge` to reshape datasets and merge them.
 This code should be placed under the "Organize IPUMS data" section of `organize_data.R`.

-### Merging everything together
+### Merging with aggregated tract level data

-In the "Merge data" section of `organize_data.R`, you can now merge the three pieces of data that you have into a single analytical dataset.
-The three sepaerate pieces of data are:

-1. The data aggregated up from the IPUMS that gives the black/white SEI differences and the number of white and black respondents by metro area.
-2. The tract-level data aggregated up to the metropolitan area that gives demographic characteristics like the percent black, unemployment rates, etc.
-3. The dissimilarity index dataset from the programming assignment that contains the dissimilarity index by metropolitan area.

-All three of these datasets should have a `met2013` id that can be used to merge them together.
+The second step is to merge that with the metro-level data you aggregated from the tract data in the previous assignment.
+This will give you a combined dataset.

 You should note that these Social Explorer and IPUMS datasets do not contain the same number of observations at the metropolitan level.
 The IPUMS data has far fewer metro areas because only very large metro areas were identified in the individual-level data.
 There are also a couple of cases where the IPUMS data does not have a corresponding metro area from the tract data due to some discrepancies in identification between the two data sources.
 Your final dataset should contain only metro areas that had valid observations in both datasets.

 Furthermore, some metro areas had very small samples of either white or black respondents.
 In these cases, there is likely to be a lot of statistical noise in our estimation of the SEI differences.
 To address this problem, I want you to remove all metro areas that had fewer than 50 black or white respondents.
 This is crude but fairly effective.
 We will learn a better way to handle this kind of issue next term (spoiler: multilevel models).

+## Programming Assignment

+For this assignment, you will calculate a measure of segregation called the Dissimilarity Index or *D* for short.
+The dissimilarity index compares the distribution of two groups across neighborhoods (typically operationalized as census tracts) within a city.
+If those two distributions are identical, then the dissimilarity index is 0.
+If the two groups never occupy the same neighborhoods, then you have a dissimilarity index of 100 and complete segregation.
+The dissimilarity index also has a very intuitive interpretation: *D* is the percent of either group that would have to move to different neighborhoods in order to create even distributions (i.e. no segregation).

+The PDF document in this repository entitled "calculate_dissimilarity.pdf" gives the technical details of how *D* is calculated.

+For this assignment, I want you to calculate *D* for each metropolitan area.
+You will need to use the tract-level dataset to calculate this measure.
+You should write this code in the `organize_data.R` script under the "Calculate Dissimilarity Index" section.
+You must do the following:

+- Create a calculateDissimilarity function that when given a dataset of tracts, will compute the dissimilarity index and return the results.
+- A for-loop or `lappy` command that uses the function above to actually calculate dissimilarity for each city.
+- Create a data.frame of dissimilarity indices rom the results of your for-loop.
+This dataset should have two variables: (1) `met2013` to identify metropolitan areas, (2) `D` for the actual dissimilarity index in each metropolitan area.
+- Merge this new data.frame with the combined data.frame you constructed in the previous assignment.

-The final combined dataset should be named `met_area`.
+You should now have a final analytical dataset. it should be named `met_area`.
 You should save this as `met_area.RData` in the `output` directory.
 We are now done with the `organize_data.R` script.

 ## R Markdown Assignment